Nickanda/cs2620/journal.md

 - **Backend Enhancements:**
   - Implemented a JSON-based structure for the entire application.
   - Switched from Argon2 hashing to the deterministic Scrypt SHA-256 hashing algorithm.
+  - This switch resolved segmentation faults we were running into.
 - **Testing and Bug Fixes:**
   - Continued UI testing to identify and resolve any remaining bugs.
   - Fixed all tests to align with expected application behavior.